If you experience the error code 1007 on your iPhone, iPad, or iPod touch, often accompanied by the following message:

-- From the main menu, touch and hold the Netflix app on the Home screen until it shakes.
+From your iPhone, iPad, or iPod touch home screen, press and hold the Netflix app until it shakes.

-- Turn on your device and attempt to stream again.
+Turn on your device and try Netflix again.

-Try connecting to a different network, if possible, to rule out the network you're currently connected to as the cause of the issue.
-To choose a different wireless network on your iOS device:
+If possible, connect your iOS device to a different network to rule out home network configuration problems as the cause of your issue.
+To choose a different wireless network:

 Press the Home button on your device.